BitVM/garbled-snark-verifier/README.md

 **Background**
 - **What:** Encode a SNARK verifier (Groth16 on BN254) as a boolean circuit and run it as a garbled circuit.
 The verifier’s elliptic‑curve and pairing arithmetic is expressed with reusable gadgets (Fq/Fr/Fq2/Fq6/Fq12, G1/G2, Miller loop, final exponentiation).
-- **Why:** Garbled verifiers enable privacy‑preserving and fairness‑friendly verification in 2‑party/MPC settings, or to offload verification from constrained environments while preserving secrecy of inputs.
-Streaming construction allows circuits with billions of gates to be handled with modest RAM.
+- **Why (scope):** This is an experimental/benchmarking implementation to study a streaming garbled‑circuit approach on a complex, real‑world circuit.
+It is intended for research, education, and performance exploration rather than production deployment.
 - **How:**
   - Use Free‑XOR and half‑gates (Zahur–Rosulek–Evans) to make XOR family gates free and reduce AND to two ciphertexts.
   - Keep field arithmetic in Montgomery form to minimize reductions and wire width churn; convert only at the edges when needed.
   - Run a two‑phase streaming pipeline: first collect a compact “shape” of wire lifetimes (credits), then execute once with precise allocation and immediate reclamation.
 Garbling and evaluation synchronize via a streaming channel of ciphertexts.

-**When To Use**
+**Intended Use**
-- You need a 2PC/MPC‑friendly Groth16 verifier with bounded memory.
+- Explore/benchmark streaming garbling on a non‑trivial circuit (Groth16 verifier).
-- You want a reusable library of BN254 gadgets to assemble other pairing‑based checks.
+- Reuse BN254 gadgets for experiments or educational purposes.
-- You prefer deterministic, testable components that mirror arkworks semantics.
+- Work with deterministic, testable building blocks that mirror arkworks semantics.

 **Core Concepts**
 - **WireId / Wires:** Logical circuit wires carried through streaming contexts; gadgets implement `WiresObject` to map rich types to wire vectors.